 The Async Gateway is the GroupWise program that enables asynchronous communication (through modems and telephone lines) between domains on the same GroupWise system or between domains in separate GroupWise systems.
-It also allows GroupWise Remote users to access their master mailboxes through modem communication.
+It also allows remote GroupWise users to access their Master Mailboxes through modem communication.